sergoh/devlo-blog/content/localstack/localstack-plus-docker-compose.md

 **Localstack** is a cloud service emulator that runs in a single container on your laptop or in your CI environment.
 [Read More Here.](https://docs.localstack.cloud/getting-started/?__hstc=108988063.4c3716ab9432d996297196d8a59201a6.1673401275754.1673401275754.1673907003067.2&__hssc=108988063.1.1673907003067&__hsfp=1395183370)

-After reading this, your application will:
+After reading this, you will understand how to:

-- Run Localstack in docker-compose
+- Run Localstack in Docker-Compose
+- Create mocked resources in Localstack with entrypoint scripts
-- Local AWS services can be mocked at `http://localstack:4566`
+- How to access Localstack services at `http://localstack:4566` or using `aws-local`
-- Boto3 Client is overridden to point to Localstack in docker-compose
+- Override Boto3 Client for Localstack

 ## Localstack on Docker Compose